-With over 14 years of experience on property casualty cost containment programs and an MBA with an emphasis on Human Resource Management, Laura brings expertise in risk data analysis and trend analysis, return to work programs, cost allocation systems, claims handling from both examiner and client service point of view, and much more.
+With her prior experience on property casualty cost containment programs and an MBA with an emphasis on Human Resource Management, Laura brings expertise in risk data analysis and trend analysis, return to work programs, cost allocation systems, claims handling from both examiner and client service point of view, and much more.
 Getting to sit in the driver’s seat on behalf of her clients brings tremendous satisfaction to Laura.
 “The help that I have the privilege of providing sits squarely in the fact I start from their point of view,” she notes.
 “How can the data I’m seeing impact their business in a favorable way?
 What blind spots can I see in the data, that the client may be unaware of?
 How can I save them time so they can focus on other activities that will ultimately reduce their costs or improve efficiencies? “

 Looking ahead, Laura foresees a lasting impact from Covid-19, particularly for manufacturers.
 “Covid has undoubtedly accelerated the trajectory of automation in the manufacturing sector.
 Understanding the impact of automation on job changes or job elimination will be paramount to effectively transitioning employees into other work within the organization,” she explains.
 “As that transition becomes self-evident, how will that change the way in which employees perceive their job security?
 Will their perception of the changes that lie ahead translate into pre-emptive claim filings?
 Employers must be prepared and considerate in their preparedness for this type of long-term transition.”